dsqx71/Paper-Reading/README.md

 - **Weakness**：
 	- The quantative comparsion is not very meaningful, since most of other models are supervised approaches.
 	- They should add an experiment where firstly fine tune DenseNet on KITTI dataset and then use the unsupervising manner.

+#### InterpoNet, A brain inspired neural network for optical flow dense interpolation(CVPR 2017)[[Paper]](https://arxiv.org/abs/1611.09803)[[Code]](https://github.com/shayzweig/InterpoNet)
+- **Type**: Sparse-to-dense interpolation
+- **Gist**:
+	- Prove that feeding image edges as one of the input to the network can bring the great benefit.
+	- Define a lateral dependency loss which pushes the distance between neighboring pixels to be similar to the distance in the ground truth flow.

 ## Dataset